nus-cs2113-AY2122S2/ip/docs/README.md

-# User Guide for Duke,
+# User Guide for Duke
 Duke is a software designed to help user keep track of their task using Command Line Interface.